In the not-so-distant past, offices had rooms filled with files and staff members dedicated to organizing them.

-Now, Trusting Connections Nanny Agency uses Infusionsoft by Keap to automate nearly all of the administrative to-does involved with both hiring nannies and registering new families.
+Now, Trusting Connections Nanny Agency uses Keap to automate nearly all of the administrative to-does involved with both hiring nannies and registering new families.
 Here’s a look at three ways the office has changed since the paperwork days.

 Family information is automatically imported into contact records

 Families looking to hire a nanny are asked to complete a comprehensive registration form on the Trusting Connections website.
 In addition to covering the basics—household information, children’s medical needs, emergency contacts—the form asks parents to describe their parenting approach to topics like nutrition, discipline, and routines.

 When the form is completed, the responses are automatically uploaded to Prather’s client database in Keap.
 Instead of sifting through notes and forms for family information, she needs to reference only one place.
 “When I look at a family’s contact record,” she said, “I have everything I need.”

 Nanny credentials are always up-to-date